-Year Grade Deficits Potential SEPC Action(s)

-M1/2 None Progress

-1 T grade Remediate; progress

-Special Review: May remediate T grades, monitoring

-2 or more T grades status and progress; may repeat all or part of a

-year with academic monitoring

-1 F grade Special Review: May remediate F grade, monitoring status

-and progress; may repeat all or part of a

-year with monitoring

-Current academic monitoring Special review: do not progress: leave of absence, repeat

-status plus one additional deficit all or part of a year; continued monitoring, probation or

-dismissal

-M1/2:

-- Monitoring status may be removed, at the discretion of the SEPC, after six (6) months if there are no further deficits - Students repeating a year do so on monitoring status; students cannot repeat a year more than once - Probation may revert to monitoring status if all academic deficits have been removed and professionalism has been remediated to the satisfaction of the SEPC. - Promotion requires successful completion of all curricular and remediation requirements; promotion to M-3 also requires a passing score on USMLE Step 1 examination; failure of USMLE Step 1 examination delays start of M-3 year until remediated; 3 failing USMLE Step 1 scores results in dismissal

-M-3/M-4 None Progress 1 T grade Remediate prior to start of the M-4 year; progress 2 T grades Monitoring status; step out of current clerkship to remediate prior to next clerkship; progress 1 F grade Monitoring status; delay start of M-4 year; remediate; progress USMLE Step 1 failure, first or Removal from clerkship training.
-Special review: do not second attempt progress: leave of absence, repeat all or part of a year; continued monitoring, probation or dismissal USMLE Step 2 CK failure, first or Special review: do not progress: leave of absence, repeat all second attempt or part of a year; continued monitoring, probation or dismissal Current academic monitoring Special review: do not progress: leave of absence, repeat status plus one additional deficit all or part of a year; continued monitoring, probation or dismissal
+Year Grade Deficits Potential SEPC Action(s) M1/2 None Progress 1 T grade Remediate; progress Special Review: May remediate T grades, monitoring 2 or more T grades status and progress; may repeat all or part of a year with academic monitoring 1 F grade Special Review: May remediate F grade, monitoring status and progress; may repeat all or part of a year with monitoring Current academic monitoring Special review: do not progress: leave of absence, repeat status plus one additional deficit all or part of a year; continued monitoring, probation or dismissal M1/2: he discretion of the SEPC, after six (6) months if there are no further deficits • Stu udents repeating a year do so on mon itoring status; students cannot repeat a year more than on ce • Pro obation may revert to monitoring stat tus if all academic deficits have been removed and pro ofessionalism has been remediated to o the satisfaction of the SEPC. • Pro omotion requires successful completi on of all curricular and remediation requirements; pro omotion to M-3 also requires a passir ng score on USMLE Step 1 examination; failure of USMLE Ste ep 1 examination delays start of M-3 y vear until remediated; 3 failing USMLE Step 1 scores results in dismissal M-3/M-4 None Progress 1 T grade Remediate prior to start of the M-4 year; progress 2 T grades Monitoring status; step out of current clerkship to remediate prior to next clerkship; progress 1 F grade Monitoring status; delay start of M-4 year; 5 remediate; progress USMLE Step 1 failure, first or Removal from clerkship training.
+Special review: do not second attempt progress: leave of absence, repeat all or part of a year; continued monitoring, probation or dismissal USMLE Step 2 CK failure, first or Special review: do not progress: leave of absence, repeat al second attempt or part of a year; continued monitoring, probation or dismissal Current academic monitoring Special review: do not progress: leave of absence, repeat status plus one additional deficit all or part of a year; continued monitoring, probation or status plus one additional deficit an or part of a year, continued monitoring, probation of dismissal

-Any required remediation in clerkships will take place at the conclusion of the M-3 year, unless the student has a scheduled "off block" available for the remediation
+• Any required remediation in clerkships will take place at the conclusion of the M-3 year, unless the student has a scheduled "off block" available for the remediation

-Year Grade Deficits Potential SEPC Action(s) • Remediation is required for failure of the M-3 OSCE before progression to M-4 rotations • Graduation requirements are detailed in the Student Catalog for each class
+Year Grade Deficits Potential SEPC Action(s) Remediation is required for failure of the M-3 OSCE before progression to M-4 rotations • Graduation requirements are detailed in the Student Catalog for each class

-^{}Clinical Sciences Domain Temporary (T) grades: Due to the longitudinal nature of the skills assessed in the Clinical Sciences Domain, achieving a passing grade in this domain in a subsequent course during the same academic year may be considered a successful remediation of an earlier Temporary (T) grade and not require a separate remediation.
+Clinical Sciences Domain Temporary (T) grades: Due to the longitudinal nature of the skills assessed in the Clinical Sciences Domain, achieving a passing grade in this domain in a subsequent course during the same academic year may be considered a successful remediation of an earlier Temporary (T) grade and not require a separate remediation.
 This will be done in consultation with the respective Clinical Sciences Co-Director for that academic year (e.g. M1 or M2).
 A Temporary (T) grade in the Clinical Sciences Domain in the last course of the academic year (e.g. IS2 and IS5) will require remediation prior to advancement to the next academic year.